Privacy Policy — Fast Tracking Anaesthetic Billing Services

 B) Billing/episode-related information (may include health information)

-- Provider details, facility details, dates of service, item numbers, and other billing-relevant information supplied by the engaged anaesthetist/practice/hospital and used for billing administration
+• Provider details, facility details, dates of service, item numbers, the procedure performed, and other billing-relevant information supplied by the engaged anaesthetist/practice/hospital (including in theatre lists and similar documents) and used for billing administration

 C) Enquiries and communications